 First Listen: Patti Murin and Jelani Alladin Sing New Song, 'What Do You Know About Love?' from FROZEN!

 Frozen is currently in previews at the St. James Theatre, and already fans are getting more of a taste of the new songs added to the musical by composers Robert Lopez and Kristen Anderson-Lopez.
-Below, Yahoo premieres a new duet featuring Patti Murin (Anna) and Jelani Alladin (Kristoff), titled "What Do You Know About Love?".
+Below, watch the lyric video for a new duet featuring Patti Murin (Anna) and Jelani Alladin (Kristoff), titled "What Do You Know About Love?".

 Kristen tells Yahoo: "Ultimately this song is a battle of philosophies.
 Anna is someone who believes that true love can save everything, that love is an intuitive superpower that she knows and has."
 Robert explains that Kristoff is "used to getting screwed over by people.
 He's seen a little bit of the world, and the only dependable person in his life is his reindeer.
 So he approaches the world from a place of mistrust.
 And she is looking for love in all of the wrong places [because] she's been starved for love her whole life."